pspachos/RSSI-Dataset/README.md

 In both environments, nodes were placed on tables when preforming experiments.
 This limits the amount of reflections of transmitting signals on the ground upwards reducing the multi-path signal effects that occur while transmitting.
 Placing nodes on tables also allows tests to be preformed at a height that is common to some one who is carrying smartphone in their pocket, or wearing a smartwatch on their wrist.

+# Related publication
+Please cite this paper if you use this data set in a publication.

+S. Sadowski and P. Spachos, "RSSI-Based Indoor Localization with the Internet of Things," in IEEE Access.
+doi: 10.1109/ACCESS.2018.2843325

 # Dataset
 The RSSI-Dataset contains two folder, readings for Environment1 and readings for Environment2.
 Each folder containts four subfolders with each of the tested technologies: BLE, WiFi, Zigbee and LoRaWAN.